Argentina sets floor under peso as reserves dwindle

 A spokesman for the center-left Peronist leader said he would travel to Mexico on Friday and return in the middle of the following week, his first trip overseas since being elected.

+U.S. Treasury Secretary Steven Mnuchin said on Wednesday the United States expected him to uphold the country’s commitment to the terms of a $57 billion IMF loan program agreed last year with conservative incumbent Mauricio Macri.

+The President-elect will have to balance the IMF commitments while dealing with rising levels of poverty, which have risen amid the economic malaise.
+Protesters marched on Thursday in the center of Buenos Aires to protest austerity measures under Macri and the IMF, with the slogan “the debt is with the people, not the IMF”.

-Authorities have also been rushing to stem a sharp decline in foreign currency reserves, after spending about $22 billion to defend the peso since business-friendly leader Mauricio Macri was defeated heavily in an Aug.
+Authorities have also been rushing to stem a sharp decline in foreign currency reserves, after spending about $22 billion to defend the peso since business-friendly leader Macri was defeated heavily in an Aug.
 11 primary election.

 Argentina central bank president Guido Sandleris pledged on Monday to do everything possible to protect the bank’s reserves, as the South American country transitions to a new leftist government amid a swirling economic crisis.